ez-aem/policies-example/README.md

 npx degit github:ez-aem/policies-example
 ```

 3. Find and Replace PROJECTNAME with your project's name.
-This will also need to be done on folders, so make sure it's a name that Maven will accept.
+This will also need to be done on the `./src/main/content/jcr_content/conf/PROJECTNAME` folder, so make sure it's a name that Maven will accept.

 4. Install the npm depenencies.